NC State Is ‘Driving Force’ for Entrepreneurship

 “Often when you see a successful business founder, you think they hit a home run every time.
 That’s not the case — ever.
 Every entrepreneur has setbacks,” says Saad of the experience with his second business out of college.
 “I don’t mind talking about failure.
 It’s part of the journey.”

 Startup Week featured discussions on every part of the journey.
-NC State’s Entrepreneurship Clinic, based in Poole College, was a sponsor and co-planner of the event, with a record attendance of established and aspiring entrepreneurs, investors and others in business.
+NC State’s Entrepreneurship Clinic, based in Poole College and with support from NC State Innovation and Entrepreneurship, was a sponsor and co-planner of the event, which saw a record attendance of established and aspiring entrepreneurs, investors and others in business.

 “It showcases all the amazing startups and entrepreneurship activity across our region,” clinic director Haley Huie says.
 “People find a strong community.”